StanfordAHA/TestBenchGenerator/README.md

   --force-rebuild       Run verilator even if there's an existing binary --output-directory OUTPUT_DIRECTORY
-                        Directory to place verilator output files --trace               Dump a .vcd using verilator **NOTE**: If you add the --trace flag, you must use it both with generate_harness.py and verilate.py.
+                        Directory to place verilator output files --trace               Dump a .vcd using verilator. **NOTE**: If you add the --trace flag, you must use it both with generate_harness.py and verilate.py.
 Also, you must
-                        either use --force-rebuild with verilator.py or be sure to remove any existing Verilator binary, e.g. rm -r CGRAGenerator/verilator/generator_z_tb/build/*.
+                        either use --force-rebuild with verilate.py or be sure to remove any existing verilator binary, e.g. rm -r CGRAGenerator/verilator/generator_z_tb/build/*.
 One
                         way to do this would be through a make clean rule
 ```